 To access Cape Henlopen State Park from downtown Lewes, Delaware, follow Savannah Road and signs for the Lewes Terminal that provides ferry trips to Cape May, New Jersey.
 Turn right on Cape Henlopen Drive and follow it to the park entrance.
-There is an $8 park entry fee for automobiles (in-state drivers pay $4).
+There is a $10 park entry fee for automobiles (in-state drivers pay $5).
 Parking is available at the Herring Point trailhead along Dune Road.

 (a non-profit) and we need your support!